-Several types of aid are available to help you pay for college, including grants, loans, scholarships, veterans benefits, and student employment.
+Several types of aid are available to help students pay for college, including grants, loans, scholarships, veterans benefits, and student employment.
 There are also a number of special programs available to qualifying students.
 All students are encouraged to apply for aid, even those who don't think they will qualify for any need-based aid.
-United States citizens should apply for aid through the FAFSA (Federal Student Aid), and students who are ineligible for federal aid due to immigration status should apply for the WASFA.
+United States citizens should apply for aid through the FAFSA (Free Application for Federal Student Aid), and students who are ineligible for federal aid due to immigration status should apply for the WASFA (Washington Application for State Financial Aid).
 Be sure to pay attention to key dates and deadlines for financial aid.
 See below for contact and other important information.